Do you work entirely from a home office or do you need to do overtime from home?

 2. Occupancy expenses:

-However, if your employer does not provide you with a workspace and you can provide evidence that your home is your primary place of work, you can claim the relative percentage of the overall occupancy expenses of your home – as well as the running costs of your home office.
+In addition, if your employer does not provide you with a workspace and you can provide evidence that your home is your primary place of work, you can occupancy expenses as well.

-To work out how much you can claim you need to work out what percentage of the floor area of your entire home is taken up by your home office.
+To work out how much you can claim you need to work out what percentage of your entire home is taken up by your home office.
 So, if your home office takes up 15% of your home, you can claim 15% of your occupancy expenses.

 These occupancy expenses can include: